mackron/miniaudio/README.md

 - Easy to build.
   - Does not require linking to anything on the Windows build and only -ldl on Linux.
   - It should Just Work out of the box, without the need to download and install any dependencies.
-(Note that some older versions of MinGW/MinGW-64 don't include WASAPI and DirectSound headers which may require manual installation.
+(Note that some older versions of MinGW/MinGW-64 don't include WASAPI headers which may require manual installation.
 Plans are in place to work around this in a future update.)
   - The header section does not include any platform specific headers.
 - A very simple API.
 - Transparent data structures with direct access to internal data.